Just Getting Started (2017 film): Plot

 Suzie Quinces, the same woman they first spotted after poker, the one impressed by Leo's reciting poetry and that Leo had hit on.
 Her job is to evaluate the resort's management of expenses.
 She's shown different activities offered, including tango, tai chi and sex workshops.

 On the grounds Suzie comes across Leo, who's landscape painting.
 Duke comes up, perturbed and while they are talking, a coyote starts to carry off her dog Romeo.
 Leo grazes it with a bullet so it drops it, and he whisks Romeo and Suzie off to the vet.

-On their return, Leo proposes a series of competitions to Duke including Chess, ping pong, weightlifting, throwing cards into a hat and limbo, which Leo loses because of his back.
+On their return, Leo proposes a series of competitions to Duke including chess, ping pong, weightlifting, throwing cards into a hat and limbo, which Leo loses because of his back.

 At the Christmas party, Duke accompanies Johnny Mathis on piano, his friend and Suzie's crush.
-When Leo asks her to dance, Duke gets mad and challenges him to a round of golf on Christmas day.
+When Leo asks her to dance, Duke gets mad and challenges him to a round of golf on Christmas Day.

 During the competition, Duke's buddies plan on helping him win.
-However, an explosion on the big golf causes Duke to run.
+However, Duke's custom golf cart explodes and causes him to run.
 He realizes the mafia has found him and is attempting to kill him.
 Duke and Leo must work together to defeat the mafia and save Duke's life.

 Looking at security camera footage, 'Willie' William Dupree aka Duke recognises Oscar Bruno, son of the mafioso he put away.
 Tracking him down to a motel, they sleep through their stakeout.
 The next morning, while snooping around a strip club, their rental van blows up and they are lured into the desert.
 Oscar offers to trade Duke for Suzie, but they overpower him.

 Finally, Leo and Suzie take over Villa Capri, and Duke is relocated, now manager of a Florida resort.